10 Great Day Trips from Hamilton

 No matter which direction you head out of "The Hammer," you’ll find plenty of fascinating places worth exploring.

 The Best Day Trips From Hamilton

 Where worlds collide

 Enjoy a mix of traditional and modern in this easy day trip from Hamilton.
 On one hand, St. Jacobs is a quaint village with a timeless feel, and you might even share the road with members of the Mennonite community driving a horse and buggy.
-Visit the Mennonite Story Interpretative Centre to learn more, then swing by local museums devoted to charming model railways and the discovery of electricity.
-On the flip side, shoppers can find their happy place at the modern outlet mall.
+Visit the Mennonite Story Interpretive Centre to learn more, then swing by local museums devoted to charming model railways and the discovery of electricity.
+On the flip side, shoppers can find their happy place at the famed farmers’ market.